SimplyTR

 Why does the Ministry say no?
 An Article 9/A rejection often feels broad and confusing.
 Usually, it comes down to a few specific issues found during the review.
 These are the most common triggers:

-- Security Checks: The Ministry checks your background with the police.
-Any legal issues or security concerns will lead to a denial.
+• Security Checks: The Ministry checks your background with the police and the Ministry of Interior.
+Any legal issues, security concerns, deportation records, entry bans, or threats to public health will lead to a denial.

 Financial and Employment Requirements for Employers